-For surface waves, dispersion is usually presented in frequency-velocity (or period-velocity) diagrams (Figures 34 and 35).
-Before we elaborate on measurement techniques, we briefly summarize some early observations of surface wave dispersion.
-Probably one of the most well-known and subsequently cited summaries of early observed dispersion curves for both group and phase velocities is that of Oliver (1962).
-He published curves for both Love and Rayleigh wave fundamental modes and the first two overtones, for oceanic and continental paths.
-He summarized results in a wide frequency range (1h-1s).
+dispersion.
+Probably one of the most well-known and subsequently most-cited summaries of early observed dispersion curves for both group and phase velocities is that of Oliver (1962) who published curves for both Love and Rayleigh wave fundamental modes and the first two overtones, for oceanic and continental paths.
+Oliver (1962) summarized results in a wide frequency range (corresponding to periods between 1 h and 1 s).
 At the time, overtone phase velocities remained largely unobserved.
-The summary was mainly based on observations by Maurice Ewing and his group at LDEO, then the Lamont Geological Observatory, but the observation of Rayleigh wave dispersion goes back to at least the 1930s (e.g.

-Carder, 1934 for oceanic paths, and Röhrbach, 1932, Gutenberg and Richter, 1936 for continental paths).
-Ewing and Press (1954, 1956) collected long-period Rayleigh wave group velocities between 10 and 500s.
-They observed a significant difference in dispersion for continental and oceanic paths at periods shorter than roughly 75s and attributed dispersion at longer periods to be influenced primarily by structure in the mantle.
-Subsequently, surface waves at periods 75s and longer were called mantle waves which is still used today (e.g. Ekström et al., 1997).
-Ewing and Press remarked that the dispersion of oceanic paths is strongly influenced by the presence of a water layer (e.g. Ewing and Press, 1952, but also Berckhemer, 1956).
-It was observed that, due to the steep dispersion at periods shorter than 20s, oceanic Rayleigh wave packets are far more stretched out than continental Rayleigh waves.
+The summary was mainly based on the observations by Maurice Ewing and his group at LDEO, then the Lamont Geological Observatory, but the observation of Rayleigh wave dispersion goes back to at least the 1930s (e.g., Carder, 1934, for oceanic paths; Röhrbach, 1932; Gutenberg and Richter, 1936, for continental paths).
+Ewing and Press (1954, 1956) collected long-period Rayleigh wave group velocities between 10 and 500 s.
+They observed a significant difference in dispersion for continental and oceanic paths at periods shorter than roughly 75 s and attributed dispersion at longer periods to be influenced primarily by structure in the mantle.
+Subsequently, surface waves at periods 75 s and longer were called mantle waves, which is still used today (e.g., Ekström et al., 1997).
+Ewing and Press remarked that the dispersion of oceanic paths is strongly influenced by the presence of a water layer (e.g., Ewing and Press, 1952, and also Berckhemer, 1956).
+It was observed that, due to the steep dispersion at periods shorter than 20 s, oceanic Rayleigh wave packets are far more stretched out than continental Rayleigh waves.
 The latter required long travel paths to resolve details in the dispersion curve.
-Short-period dispersion of the first "shear mode" (overtone) was first observed by Oliver and Ewing (1958), for paths traversing the deep ocean after a nuclear explosion in 1955, about 700km off the coast of Southern California (Operation Wigwam).
-The wave trains appeared unusually complicated but also gave seismologists a chance to observe oceanic dispersion for the first time at periods shorter than 15s.
+Short-period dispersion of the first 'shear mode' (overtone) was first observed by Oliver and Ewing (1958), for paths traversing the deep ocean after a nuclear explosion in 1955, about 700 km off the coast of Southern California (Operation Wigwam).
+The wave trains appeared unusually complicated but also gave seismologists a chance to observe oceanic dispersion for the first time at periods shorter than 15 s.
 Oceanic short-period overtone signals are usually hard to observe in teleseismic records due to the dominance of swell-generated microseism noise.
-The Wigwam records also revealed, for the first time, the slow Airy phase (waves with stationary group velocities; Pekeris, 1946) at around 7s for oceanic paths.
+The Wigwam records also revealed, for the first time, the slow Airy phase (waves with stationary group velocities; Pekeris, 1946) at around 7 s for oceanic paths.